Humber Hawk: Humber Hawk Series I to IVA

-End of December 2020 revision

 A Series I car without overdrive was tested by the British The Motor magazine in 1957 had a top speed of 83.9 mph and could accelerate from 0-60 mph in 19.7 seconds.
 A fuel consumption of 22.5 mpgimp was recorded.
 The test car cost £1261, including taxes of £421.

 In March 1967 Rootes announced that production of the Humber Hawk, along with that of the Super Snipe and Imperial had ceased.
 The announcement stated that the cars' place in their range would be filled by Chrysler Valiants imported from Australia.